• Open until 8:00pm Today

 Portable plans

 Our customers often take out equity release so they can stay in their family home rather than move to a smaller one.
-Then the debt is paid off when they pass away or go into long term care.
+Then the loan, plus compound interest, is typically repaid through the sale of the property when the last remaining applicant passes away or moves into long-term care.

 However, we never know what’s around the corner.
 You may find in the future that you need to move to a more accessible home, or a less expensive one, or just want to move to a new area.
 That’s why plans that meet the Equity Release Council standards will guarantee you the right to move your plan to a new property.

-This means you have the freedom to sell your house and transfer the debt to your new one, providing it meets the lender’s criteria.
+This means you have the freedom to sell your house and transfer the debt to your new one, providing the new property meets the lenders criteria at that time.

 If the new property is worth less than your old one, then you may still be able to move and take your plan with you - providing you repay some of the equity release debt.